 Let me know in the comments how you feel about this.
 Do you feel your privacy is being invaded by these companies?
 Do you plan to delete whatever data you can?
 Will you be reading the privacy policies and End User License Agreements (EULA) more closely before using digital devices?

-If any of this was confusing or you’d like help sorting out your privacy settings on any device, you can contact Y-Not Tech Services and we can help.
+If any of this was confusing or you’d like help sorting out your privacy settings on any device, you can book an appointment with Y-Not Tech Services and we can help.
 Why not let Tony take care of it?